g-l-i-t-c-h-o-r-s-e/Audio2Image-R3V153D/README.md

 This one uses the GMIC Perspective filter; I also manually changed the dimensions to be 1000x7200 instead of 3324x3324 in this case. https://pink.pony.cx/Pachelbel_-_Canon_In_D_Major._Best_version._[NlprozGcs80]-44100-u16le-1000x7200-perspective_filter.flac <br>

-Same as above but I used the GIMP Pixelize filter instead. https://pink.pony.cx/Final-Pachelbel_-_Canon_In_D_Major._Best_version._[NlprozGcs80]-44100-u8-1000x7200-Pixelize.flac
+Same as above but I used the GIMP Pixelize filter instead. <br>
+https://pink.pony.cx/Final-Pachelbel_-_Canon_In_D_Major._Best_version._[NlprozGcs80]-44100-u8-1000x7200-Pixelize.flac